What We Fund

 - The National Council on Nonprofits: Among other resources, there are several sample financial policies that nonprofits can adapt and use.

-- Nonprofit Cost Analysis Toolkit: Offers a clearer picture of the financial demand that programs places on an organization.
+- Nonprofit Cost Analysis Toolkit: Offers a clearer picture of the financial demand that programs place on an organization.
 Primarily for senior leaders of small- to medium-sized nonprofit organizations with multiple programmatic areas or sites.

 - Operating Reserve Policy Toolkit: Though over 10 years-old, the piece helps make a compelling case within the organization for the need to establish an operating reserve, suggest practices for managing the reserve and reporting its balance.
 Also offers tools for drafting a policy to record decisions.